Lenny Waronker: President of Warner/Reprise, R.E.M., Prince, resignation from Warner

 In 1982, Waronker determined that his A&R-focused role was limiting and "becoming tiresome."
 He went to Ostin, seeking to become more active as an executive at the label.
 Waronker was subsequently appointed president.
 Although he remained significantly involved in signing artists, and produced tracks including Rod Stewart's "Broken Arrow" and Eric Clapton's "Forever Man," he reduced the amount of time he spent in the studio, and instead worked closely with Ostin to run Warner/Reprise.

 With an emphasis on the quality of the records they released, under the joint leadership of Ostin and Waronker, Warner/Reprise entered a period of substantial commercial success.
 Although many of the label's artists failed to deliver records in 1983, in 1984, with multi-platinum records from Madonna, John Fogerty, and Prince, among others, the label posted a 51% increase in revenue.
 Warner/Reprise continued to thrive throughout the 1980s, with releases from R.E.M. and Prince, both of whom Waronker signed, Eric Clapton, Red Hot Chili Peppers, Paul Simon, Madonna, Talking Heads, Van Halen, Neil Young, and Dire Straits, among others.
-Through meticulous A&R, Warner/Reprise continued to be recognized for the quality of their roster, and with aggressive marketing, the company remained a dominant force in the market during Waronker's tenure.
+Warner/Reprise was a dominant force in the record industry throughout Waronker's tenure.

 In 1992, following the death of Time Warner Chairman Steve Ross, the Chairman of Warner Music Group, Robert J. Morgado, reorganized the corporate management structure.
 Under Ross, the Warner Music Groups were autonomous; Morgado, described as "a bean counter with little knowledge of music," required that the label heads report to him.
 Ostin declined to renew his contract as Chairman of Warner/Reprise, and resigned his position in August 1994.
 Waronker rejected Morgado's offer to succeed Ostin as the chairman of Warner Bros./Reprise.
 "The way things are right now, it just doesn't feel right," he said.